reactioncommerce/reaction/packages/reaction-core/docs/conventions.md

 #### return
 As much as possible, include the `return` keyword in all functions.
 Include it alone if you want to return `undefined` since coffeescript will otherwise try to return some other value, and it may not be what you expect or want.
 Using explicit `return` also makes the code more readable for others.

+### template comments
+Use of `{{!-- comment --}}` rather than `<!-- comment -->` is suggested, this isn't outputed in production.

 #Logging
 We use Bunyan for server logging https://github.com/trentm/node-bunyan.
 Client logging is standard Meteor client handling of `console.log`.

 The ongoworks:bunyan package exports `loggers`, and is instantiated by the `ReactionCore.Events` global that can be used anywhere in Reaction code.

 To enable logging set/add `isDebug: true` in `settings.json`.
-Value can be any valid bunyan level in settings.json, or true/false.
+Value can be any valid `bunyan level` in settings.json, or true/false.

 Setting a level of *debug*  `isDebug:  "debug"` or higher will display verbose logs as JSON.
 The JSON format is also the storage / display format for production.

 *Recommend running meteor with `--raw-log` to remove most Meteor native console formatting.
 This is the default when you use `./bin/run` to start Meteor.*

-Feel free to include verbose logging, but use the following format [Bunyan recommendations on Levels](https://github.com/trentm/node-bunyan#levels) and appropriate levels for your messages.
+Feel free to include verbose logging, but follow [Bunyan recommendations on Levels](https://github.com/trentm/node-bunyan#levels) and use appropriate levels for your messages.

 ```